Pekka-ai/week3_group_work/README.md

 Reports:
 `POST /reports → Create reports in Azure and the root folder.`

+## Frontend
+The frontend (work in progress) can be found at: https://github.com/Pekka-ai/week3_consultants_front

 ## Running the Project on a Virtual Machine (Linux-based)
 Connect to the virtual machine via the Azure Portal.